SchoolOfFreelancing/SMS-Harvester/README.md

 # Made For HackRF One

-Combine Harvester For GSM SMS using Docker, noVNC, gr-gsm, wireshark, kalibrate-rtl, Ubuntu Linux
+Combine Harvester For GSM SMS using Docker, noVNC, gr-gsm, wireshark, kalibrate-rtl, Ubuntu Linux.
+This tolls will be used for analyze GSM network vaurnability test for cell towers not for bad hacking.

+Caution: School Of Freelancing will not responsiable for wrong use for this repository.
+Only use this repository for R&D and PEN TEST purpose.

 # Quick Start